ilaiazulay/AB-test/README.md

 You can see the statistics of each experiment according to the number of participants during the run and at the end of the project.
 The purpose of this project is to identify any changes to the web page to maximize or increase the result of interest.

-The client gets SDK to implement our code in their system and make calls to our API routes.
+The client gets SDK to implement the code in their system and make calls to the API routes.

  > **Before you start**
 1. [x] Download the code from Git-Hub https://github.com/ilaiazulay/AB-test.git
 2. [x] Cd to the working directory and start the server using the following command in the terminal - $node app.js
 3. [x] Make sure to install all the dependencies  as described in the package.json [npm install].
-4. [x] Make sure you have our .env file containing the sensitive info of our system account.
+4. [x] Make sure you have the .env file containing the sensitive info of the system account.
-5. [x] You can check our system by using the UI - Open a browser page and go to https://core-team-final-assignment.onrender.com
+5. [x] You can check the system by using the UI - Open a browser page and go to https://core-team-final-assignment.onrender.com

 > **API reference**